SAIL Curriculum

 SAIL Time Strategy

-At Shevington High School, SAIL Time takes place from 8:45 AM to 9:15 AM every morning.
+At Shevington High School, SAIL Time takes place from 8:45 am to 9:30 am every Monday, and 8:45 am - 9:15 am Tuesday to Thursday

-This dedicated time at Key Stage 3 is designed to allow students to develop their numeracy and literacy skills, participate in assemblies, and focus on termly missions.
+This dedicated time is designed to allow students to develop foundational skills in numeracy and literacy, participate in assemblies, focus on termly missions and review their attendance and class chart data.

-Year 11 students have dedicated time for independent study, focused support in English, Maths, and Science, and the completion of termly missions designed to aid college applications and prepare them for post-high school life.
+Year 11 students have dedicated time for independent study, focused support in GCSE English, Maths, and Science, and the completion of termly missions designed to support college applications and prepare them for life beyond Shevington.

 Key Stage 3